 Under-responsive – These children exhibit a diminished response to sensory input.
 More sensory input is needed than average in order to get a response.
 They can look like they are “lazy” or “tired”.

 Each system has a “hyper” “hypo” or “under” type of response that you will see in children.
 You might notice all responses for the same sensory system depending on the activity (especially if it is a new “novel” experience, versus something the child has experienced before).
 It is also common to be hyper-responsive to some of the sensory systems and hypo-responsive or under-responsive to others.

 Sensory overload is when the brain becomes overwhelmed with the sensory input coming in and goes into a fight, flight, or freeze response.
 During this time, the brain shuts down all “unneeded” higher brain functions and goes into survival mode.
 When a child reaches the point of a sensory meltdown, it is impossible to just talk them out of it.
 Their brain has shut down and is simply trying to survive what it deems a dangerous situation (fight or flight response).

 It is important to recognize when a child may be getting ready to have a sensory meltdown so we can try to diffuse the situation and respond with strategies and activities to help them self-regulate.
 Let's take a look at some of these signs and what you may see in a classroom setting.

 Sensory Processing Overload Signs in the Classroom

 Before we discuss each of these signs, it is important to note that you may not notice them right away.
 A child may go for hours (or even days) before showing these signs.
-Some children will try to “hold it together” at school and then “meltdown” when they go home.
+Some children will try to “hold it together” at school and then “melt down” when they go home.
 It's important to have an open dialog with parents.
-I often suggest keeping an activity or behavior log so you can have communication going back and forth from the classroom and home.
+I often suggest keeping an activity or behavior log so you can have communication going back and forth between the classroom and home.